 — Monostatic or coordinated monostatic shall be capable to take the roles of both sensing transmitter and sensing receiver, or neither of them.

-— Bistatic or coordinated bistatic shall be capable of the sensing transmitter and/or the sensing receiver role.
+— Bistatic or coordinated bistatic shall be capable of the sensing transmitter role, the sensing receiver role, or both of them.(#6192)

 — Multistatic shall be capable of the sensing transmitter role.